Page Reviewed / Updated - Apr. 2017

 The Personal Choice Program provides for consumer directed care; also known as the cash and counseling model.
 Instead of care, nursing home qualified participants receive cash and are able to retain their own personal care providers.
-Individuals must have a need for nursing home level care but choose to live at home or in the community.
+Individuals must have a need for nursing home level care and can live at home or in the community.

 Given the flexibility to choose their own personal care providers and the very personal nature of personal care, many program participants prefer to receive care from persons with whom they are comfortable and familiar.
 The Personal Choice Program excels in this capacity as certain family members are eligible to be hired as paid caregivers.
 In this situation, the care recipient is considered an employer and must manage their caregiver or employee.
 The caregiver receives payments and must pay taxes on the wages they receive.